 Raloxifene is in a class of medications called selective estrogen receptor modulators or SERMs.
 Most breast cancers need supplies of estrogen (a female hormone produced by the body) to grow.
 Raloxifene decreases the risk of developing invasive breast cancer by blocking the effects of estrogen on breast tissue.
 This may stop the development of tumors that need estrogen to grow.
 Raloxifene also prevents and treats osteoporosis by mimicking the effects of estrogen to increase the density (thickness) of bone.

 Raloxifene comes as a tablet to take by mouth.
-It is usually taken once a day with or without food.
-It is important to remember to take this medication everyday to get the maximum benefit from taking it.
+It is usually taken once a day, with or without food.
+It is important to remember to take this medication every day to get the maximum benefit from taking it.
+If you forget to take a dose, resume your regular schedule – do not double your dose to make up for the missed dose.
 Your healthcare provider may want you to take calcium and vitamin D with this medication to prevent or treat osteoporosis.

 Other reported side effects include:

 Sexual & Reproductive Concerns